 The student should be aware that some clinical sites may require additional immunizations and/or blood titers, drug screening, or additional criminal background checks.
-The immunizations and titers can be done at Student Health (vanderbilt.edu/studenthealth/) once enrolled.
+The immunizations and titers can be done at Student Health (vumc.org/student-health/) once enrolled.
 A student who plans to use Student Health should call (615) 322-2427 to schedule an appointment.
-The student should bring a copy of the Health Questionnaire form and any required documentation to the appointment.
+The student should bring a copy of the VUSN Health Questionnaire form and any required documentation to the appointment.
 Students will be responsible for all charges incurred in order to meet clinical site requirements.

 Due to certain restrictions, VUSN is not able to accommodate clinical placements in all locations.
-Please review the Out of State Requirements section of this catalog.